-Ability to make money has always been top-of-mind for people across generations, but how many of us are able to manage money well?
+Having the ability to make money has always been top-of-mind for people across generations.
+However, how many of us are able to manage money well?
 An unstable global job market over the last decade or so has forced Millennials and the younger Gen-Z to take a closer look at financial independence, literacy, and impact – for themselves and their children.
-Financial empowerment, which includes financial literacy and capability, is something that needs to be inculcated in people right from childhood.
+Without a doubt, financial empowerment, which includes financial literacy and capability, needs to be inculcated in people right from childhood.
 This is because everyone has a different approach to their personal finances and their personality dictates their saving, investing, and spending style.
 Needless to say, the faster they understand themselves, the more likely they are to manage finances wisely.
 Enter Fundamental Cents!

-An initiative of Empower2free, we make it easier for Singapore’s youth to make wiser financial decisions by understanding themselves.
+Fundamental Cents is an initiative of Empower2free.
+Here, we make it easier for Singapore’s youth to make wiser financial decisions by understanding themselves.
 This is achieved through our workshops, which include financial and introspective games & discussions.

 Building our base: The workshops

-We held two fun workshops, the first in collaboration with YMCA’s ELEVATE programme and the second as our own event, with Youth Corps as the venue sponsor.
+So far, we have held two fun workshops.
+The first was in collaboration with YMCA’s ELEVATE programme and the second was our own event, with Youth Corps as the venue sponsor.
 The former, for ages 17 to 19, was a closed event, held on the 10th and 11th of December at ITE West, while the latter, held at Red Box, Somerset, was open to the public and gained traction via mentions on the NYC network and RaiSe.
 All workshops were funded by the National Youth Fund.

 Paced over 2 days, 5 hours a day, our workshops included games, discussions, and group work.
-Important financial topics covered were debts (good/bad debts), insurance – jargon and when to buy what, and investments.
+There are many important financial topics covered, including, debts (good/bad debts), insurance – jargon and when to buy what, and investments.

 Making it personal